 Open-Source AI Reshapes the Future of Video Conferencing

-On April 2, 2026, Google released Gemma 4 under a fully open Apache 2.0 license — four model sizes, from a 2B model that runs on a Raspberry Pi to a 31B model ranked third on the Arena AI open-model leaderboard.
-It runs up to 4x faster with 60% less battery usage and supports text, images, and audio natively.
+On April 2, 2026, Google released Gemma 4 under a fully open Apache 2.0 license — four model sizes, from a highly efficient 2B model for edge devices to a 31B model that immediately ranked third on the Chatbot Arena leaderboard.
+It runs faster, uses less battery, and supports text, images, and audio natively.

 This matters for video conferencing trends because it breaks vendor lock-in on AI features entirely.
 Until now, Zoom's AI required Zoom's infrastructure.
 Teams Copilot required Microsoft's stack.
 Only the biggest platforms could afford AI-native capabilities.